FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_H02.md

      - Line width
      - **Type:scalar `float`**
      - Usable value range 0.0 to 0.5
-     - Examples (vertical lines without edge softness):
+     - Examples (horizontal lines without edge softness):
        0.000:  Line width 0 pixels
-       0.005: Line width 1% of the frame width
+       0.005: Line width 1% of the frame hight
-       0.500: Line width over the entire frame width
+       0.500: Line width over the entire frame height
-     - If the angle of the lines is not vertical, then the lines move closer together,
+     - If the angle of the lines is not horizontal, then the lines move closer together,
-       because additional lines on the left or right edge of the frame fill the vacant areas.
+       because additional lines on the top or bottom edge of the frame fill the vacant areas.
        The ratio of the line width to the width of the intervening background remains approximately constant.
        As a result, the line width becomes narrower than the set value.
      - A set edge softness increases the line width.